 Dry stone walling training

-Trainees will learn the skill of dry stone walling by receiving specific training at Low Kays Lea Farm training and test centre for approximately one month and then by working alongside professional wallers in the North Pennines.
+Trainees have learnt the skill of dry stone walling by receiving specific training at Low Kays Lea Farm Test Centre for approximately one month and then by working alongside professional wallers in the North Pennines.
 The Level 1 Test is a timed test which takes place one month after starting, the Level 2 Test is scheduled after six months of training (mid September).
 Test schedules are published by the Dry Stone Walling Association of Great Britain.
-For more information on the Craftsman Scheme 2012, click on the pdf at the bottom of the page.
+For more information on the Craftsman Scheme 2014, click on the pdf at the bottom of the page.

 We also offer trainees information and workshops in how to set up in business to enable trainees to get started as self-employed wallers as soon as the their training is complete.